-- Hypersensitivity to metformin or to glimepiride or other sulfonylureas or sulphonamides or Voglibose or to any of the excipients - Any type of acute metabolic acidosis (such as lactic acidosis, diabetic ketoacidosis). - Diabetic pre-coma. - Severe renal failure (GFR < 30 mL/min). - Acute conditions with the potential to alter renal function such as: dehydration, severe infection, shock. - Disease which may cause tissue hypoxia (especially acute disease, or worsening of chronic disease) such as: decompensated heart failure, respiratory failure, recent myocardial infarction, shock. - Hepatic insufficiency, acute alcohol intoxication, alcoholism. - insulin dependent diabetes - diabetic coma - ketoacidosis - Severe renal or hepatic function disorders. - In case of severe renal or hepatic function disorders, a changeover to insulin is required. - Severe infection, before and after operation or with - Serious trauma. - Gastrointestinal obstruction or predisposed to it.
+- Hypersensitivity to metformin or to glimepiride or other sulfonylureas or sulphonamides or voglibose or to any of the excipients - Any type of acute metabolic acidosis (such as lactic acidosis, diabetic ketoacidosis). - Diabetic pre-coma. - Severe renal failure (GFR < 30 mL/min/1.73m2). - Acute conditions with the potential to alter renal function such as: dehydration, severe infection, shock. - Disease which may cause tissue hypoxia (especially acute disease, or worsening of chronic disease) such as: decompensated heart failure, respiratory failure, recent myocardial infarction, shock. - Hepatic insufficiency, acute alcohol intoxication, alcoholism. - insulin dependent diabetes - diabetic coma - ketoacidosis - severe renal or hepatic function disorders. - In case of severe renal or hepatic function disorders, a changeover to insulin is required.

-4.4 Special warnings and precautions for
+4.4 Special warnings and precautions for use